gruppe-adler/grad_meh/README.md

 - Preview picture
 - Satellite image
 - Vector data for all map objects / locations
-- Any interesting meta data like display name, longitude, latitude, etc.
+- Any interesting metadata like display name, longitude, latitude, etc.

 All exported files can be found in the `grad_meh` subdirectory of your Arma 3 installation directory.
 Each map has its own subdirectory, which structure is further explained [here](./docs/output_spec.md).